Placement (electronic design automation)

 A placer takes a given synthesized circuit netlist together with a technology library and produces a valid placement layout.
 The layout is optimized according to the aforementioned objectives and ready for cell resizing and buffering — a step essential for timing and signal integrity satisfaction.
-Clock-tree synthesis and Routing follow, completing the physical design process.
+Clock tree synthesis and Routing follow, completing the physical design process.
 In many cases, parts of, or the entire, physical design flow are iterated a number of times until design closure is achieved.

+Application specifics

 In the case of application-specific integrated circuits, or ASICs, the chip's core layout area comprises a number of fixed height rows, with either some or no space between them.
 Each row consists of a number of sites which can be occupied by the circuit components.
 A free site is a site that is not occupied by any component.
 Circuit components are either standard cells, macro blocks, or I/O pads.
 Standard cells have a fixed height equal to a row's height, but have variable widths.
 The width of a cell is an integral number of sites.

 On the other hand, blocks are typically larger than cells and have variable heights that can stretch a multiple number of rows.
 Some blocks can have preassigned locations — say from a previous floorplanning process — which limit the placer's task to assigning locations for just the cells.
 In this case, the blocks are typically referred to by fixed blocks.
 Alternatively, some or all of the blocks may not have preassigned locations.
 In this case, they have to be placed with the cells in what is commonly referred to as mixed-mode placement.